CompTIA SY0-701 Exam Questions

 Explanation:

-D) Security zone is a network segmentation concept, not a remote access solution.
+D) Security zone: refers to network segmentation concepts, not a remote access mechanism.

 SY0-701 Exam Discussions & Posts